Christmas is commonly thought of as a season of merriment. If you’re dealing with an addiction, however, it can be a challenging time.

 Life Works offer a free addiction assessment where a member of the team will talk to you about your addiction and the circumstances around it to find out more.
 You and your family will also be offered the opportunity to ask any questions and take a look around the clinic.
 You can find out more here.

-This blog was reviewed by Steve Clarke (FdSc Integrative Counselling, MSc in Addictions Psychology and Counselling, Master Practitioner for Eating Disorders – National Centre for Eating Disorders, accredited member of British Association for Counselling and Psychotherapy (BACP)), Hospital Director and Psychotherapist at Life Works.
+This pages was reviewed by Steve Clarke (FdSc Integrative Counselling, MSc in Addictions Psychology and Counselling, Master Practitioner for Eating Disorders – National Centre for Eating Disorders, accredited member of British Association for Counselling and Psychotherapy (BACP)), Psychotherapist at Life Works.